deutschebank/fluxnova-docs-manual/content/update/minor/712-to-713/_index.md

     The scripts update the database from one minor version to the next, and change the underlying database structure.
 So make sure to backup your database in case there are any failures during the update process.

 3. We highly recommend to also check for any existing patch scripts for your database that are within the bounds of the new minor version you are updating to.
-Execute them in ascending order by version number. _Attention_: This step is only relevant when you are using an enterprise version of Camunda 7, e.g., `7.13.X` where `X > 0`.
+Execute them in ascending order by version number. _Attention_: This step is only relevant when you are using an enterprise version of Flowave, e.g., `7.13.X` where `X > 0`.
 The procedure is the same as in step 1, only for the new minor version.

 # Full Distribution

-This section is applicable if you installed the [Full Distribution]({{< ref "/introduction/downloading-camunda.md#full-distribution" >}}) with a **shared process engine**.
+This section is applicable if you installed the [Full Distribution]({{< ref "/introduction/downloading-flowave.md#full-distribution" >}}) with a **shared process engine**.

 The following steps are required:

-1. Update the Camunda libraries and applications inside the application server
+1. Update the Flowave libraries and applications inside the application server
 2. Migrate custom process applications

-Before starting, make sure that you have downloaded the Camunda 7.13 distribution for the application server you use.
+Before starting, make sure that you have downloaded the Flowave.13 distribution for the application server you use.
 It contains the SQL scripts and libraries required for the update.
 This guide assumes you have unpacked the distribution to a path named `$DISTRIBUTION_PATH`.

-## Camunda Libraries and Applications
+## Flowave Libraries and Applications

 Please choose the application server you are working with from the following list: